34zY/GitHarvest3r/README.md

 ## Caution

-I'm not responsible for any bad use case, use this script at your own risks, do not use it for any illegal operations.
+I'm not responsible for any bad use case, use this script at your own risks, do not use it for any illegal/unethical operations.